HubBox Software Development Kit (SDK) Integration

 singleWidgetManager.events.subscribe(singleWidgetManager.topics.subscribe.COLLECT_POINT_SELECTED, onCollectPointSelected);

-Step 6: Implement Confirmation UI
+Implement the Confirmation UI

-1. Add to your HTML (initially hidden):
+1. Add the component to your HTML (initially hidden):

 function showPickupConfirmation(collectPointData) {